-If a UE attempts to initiate a session and receives a 380 (Alternative Service) response with the type set to "emergency", the UE shall then re-attempt the session as described above with first attempt being towards the CS domain (if the UE is capable and if for an appropriate service e.g., voice), and with an indication that emergency service is requested.
+If a UE attempts to initiate a session and receives a 380 (Alternative Service) response with the type set to "emergency", the UE shall then re-attempt the session as described in clause 7.1.2.

 If the UE is aware that it does not have sufficient credentials to authenticate with the IMS network, it shall not initiate an IMS registration but immediately establish an emergency session towards the P-CSCF, see clause 7.4.